Springs Limestone Fractures

 Benefits For Our Clients

 Ease of use: It’s easy to mobilize on water by floating a cable.
-Simply hold it still, then move it when it’s done measuring.
+Simply hold it still, then move it when it’s done measuring (about 5 minutes in this case).
 You don’t have to install electrodes, which is important and time-saving when you’re surveying waterways, rivers, estuaries, etc.

 Speed of data acquisition: The workshop highlights the system’s capability: Not only is it important to be able to move the cables quickly, it’s important to be able to gather data quickly.